History of St. Louis (1804–1865): Early commerce and the Panic of 1819

 The commerce of the town after the Louisiana Purchase remained focused on the fur trade; trade operations in St. Louis were led by the Chouteau family and its alliance with the Osages and by Manuel Lisa and his Missouri Fur Company.
 These early operations largely depended on trading posts near Indian villages, where Indians and some white trappers could exchange furs for goods.
 Benefiting from the expertise of these traders was the Lewis and Clark Expedition, which left St. Louis in May 1804, reached the Pacific Ocean in the summer of 1805, and returned on September 23, 1806.
 The fur trade remained the basis of the wealth of elite St. Louis Creole families such as the Chouteaus well into the early 1820s.

 Starting in the early 1810s with the growth of American families moving to St. Louis, brick buildings began to be built in the town.
 Architecture reflected the American style as well, with more frame houses and log buildings than the Creole style of the original village.
 American business practices also took hold, with signage and advertising of services on buildings present by about 1810.
 These early American and immigrant families began opening new businesses, including printing and banking, starting in the 1810s.

-Among the early printers to settle in St. Louis was and Irish immigrant named Joseph Charless, who published the first newspaper west of the Mississippi, the Missouri Gazette, in St. Louis on July 12, 1808.
+Among the early printers to settle in St. Louis was an Irish immigrant named Joseph Charless, who published the first newspaper west of the Mississippi, the Missouri Gazette, in St. Louis on July 12, 1808.
 Charless printed government proceedings, international news, birth and death notices, and his own editorials, but generally refused to print information about duels.